Libertocrat/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Create User Stories compatible with AGILE and using the Gherkin syntax
+about: Create User Stories that are AGILE compatible and use the Gherkin syntax to define acceptance criteria
 title: ''
 labels: ''
 assignees: ''